- Page 1 Huawei Mate 20 Pro Review

 Where the Mate 20 Pro camera is less successful is in video capture and selfies.
 The 24-megapixel front camera delivers relatively poor selfies; it feels like all those megapixels are being wasted.
 Video recording, too, is nothing more than adequate.
 There’s no 4K at 60fps and the image stabilisation is less effective here.

-Huawei Mate 20 Pro – Battery life
+Huawei Mate 20 Pro Battery life – An endurance king

 There’s a 4200mAh battery tucked inside the Huawei Mate 20 Pro.
 That’s a sizeable cell and even more impressive when you consider just how svelte this device is.
 As the capacity suggests, this is a champ when it comes to endurance.